 - Customs duty increase on Kitchen chimneys, Electric Vehicles, imitation jewelry, and precious metals.
 Cigarettes to become dearer.

-Other Schemes and Benefits
+Other Schemes and Benefits in union budget 2023

 - Marginalized sections Including Farmers, Women, and Sr. Citizens will be benefitted with the senior Citizen Deposit Limit increased to 30 lakhs from 15 lakhs and with a lock-in period of 5 years.

 - The Monthly Income Scheme limit was enhanced to Rs 9 lakhs from Rs.
 4.5 Lakhs for individual accounts and 15 lakhs from 9 lakhs for joint accounts.

 - Mahila Samman Savings Certificate will be launched in March 2025.
 Max. deposit of Rs.
 2 Lakh at a fixed interest rate of 7.5%, eligible for partial withdrawal.

 - The Agri credit is increased by 20 lakh crore and an Agriculture Accelerator Fund will be set up to encourage agri-startups by young entrepreneurs.
 They will improve mobility, facilitate trade, lead to job creation, and boost overall economic productivity.
 Capital investment outlay increased by 33 percent to ₹10 lakh crore, which is 3.3% of GDP.

 - The Green Energy Transition will get an outlay of ₹35,000 crores and a Green Credit Programme will be notified under the Environment Protection Act,1986.